-Staff in all sections of the school are aware of the signs of online abuse and have a responsibility to ensure that websites are filtered and monitored inorder to safeguard the welfare of our children and provide them with a safe learning environment.
+Staff in all sections of the school are aware of the signs of online abuse and they responsibility for filtering and monitoring to safeguard the welfare of our children and provide them with a safe learning environment.

 Our school is directly responsible for ensuring that we have the appropriate level of security protection procedures in place to safeguard our systems, staff and children and review the effectiveness of these procedures annually and to keep up with evolving cyber-crime technologies.